StrikerEureka27/mssql-knowledge/Guide.md

 - database pad: all data of databases (MDF)
 - tempdb pad: tempdb data (TEMPDB)

-> FILESTREAM options if for storage image on our db, we active this options if we want.
+> FILESTREAM options if we want to store images on our data base and we can also active this option.

 ### SQL configuration manager

-Here we can see a lot of information about our SQL server, we can see the status of the service and we can change some properties if we need, in this case we are going to assign all services to a services account that we already create.
+Here we can see a lot of information about our SQL server, we can see the status of the service and if we need to, we can change some properties.
+In this case we are going to assign all services to a services account that we have already created.

 #### port configuration